-Blake Kimzey founded Writing Workshops Dallas.
-He is a graduate of the MFA Program at UC Irvine and currently teaches in the Creative Writing Program at the University of Texas at Dallas; Blake also sits on the Board of the Elizabeth George Foundation and received a generous Emerging Writer Grant from the Foundation in 2013.
-His fiction has been broadcast on NPR, performed on stage in Los Angeles, and published by Tin House, McSweeney’s, Redivider, Green Mountains Review, Short Fiction, FiveChapters, The Lifted Brow, Hobart, Puerto del Sol, The Los Angeles Review, The Masters Review, Booth, Faultline, FLAUNT Magazine, Malibu Magazine, Day One, PANK, Fiction Southeast, Surreal South '13, and selected by Pulitzer Prize-winner Robert Olen Butler for inclusion in The Best Small Fictions 2015.
+Blake Kimzey founded and directs Writing Workshops Dallas.
+Named one of D Magazine's Artists to Learn From, he is a graduate of the MFA Program at UC Irvine; Blake also sits on the Board of the Elizabeth George Foundation and received a generous Emerging Writer Grant from the Foundation in 2013.
+His fiction has been broadcast on NPR, performed on stage in Los Angeles, and published by Tin House, McSweeney’s, Vice/Terraform, Redivider, D Magazine, Green Mountains Review, Short Fiction, FiveChapters, The Lifted Brow, Hobart, Puerto del Sol, The Los Angeles Review, The Masters Review, Booth, Faultline, FLAUNT Magazine, Malibu Magazine, Day One, PANK, Fiction Southeast, Surreal South '13, and selected by Pulitzer Prize-winner Robert Olen Butler for inclusion in The Best Small Fictions 2015.
 Blake’s collection of short tales, Families Among Us, an Indie Bestseller, was published by Black Lawrence Press in 2014.
-He recently completed his first novel (with agents now) and is writing a TV Pilot with two of his writing friends.
+He recently completed his first novel and is working on his second.
 Blake has been awarded fellowships to attend the Squaw Valley Community of Writers and the Vermont Studio Center.
-Blake previously taught creative writing at UC-Irvine.
-He lives in Dallas with his wife and two children.
-Follow Blake on Twitter @BlakeKimzey, find him online at blakekimzey.com, contact him at firstname.lastname@example.org, or use the Contact link above.
+He is proudly represented by Ryan Harbage at The Fischer-Harbage Agency.
+Blake has also taught creative writing at UC-Irvine and the University of Texas at Dallas.
+Follow him on Twitter @BlakeKimzey, find him online at blakekimzey.com, contact him at firstname.lastname@example.org, or use the Contact link above.

 Whitney Davis is the founder of Whitney Davis Literary, a boutique literary consultancy offering management for screenwriters and editorial/career consulting services for writers.
 After receiving her BA in Literature and Creative Writing, Whitney moved to Los Angeles where she started out as a TV writer, getting signed to the William Morris Agency (now WME) at the age of 26.
 During the writers strike, Whitney began her career as a freelance script consultant and developmental story editor for aspiring screenwriters and novelists.
 Over the past 10 years, Whitney has worked with award winning novelists and optioned/produced screenwriters.
 In 2015, after being nudged by many of her existing clients, Whitney started her own literary management firm for screenwriters and continues her work with novelists and screenwriters as a developmental story editor and publishing consultant.
 In the screenwriting world, she moves best in the TV space, and her clients have pitched their scripts to several studios that include HBO, FX, Netflix and Hallmark to name a few.
 On the novel writing side, her clients have landed literary agents and secured book deals with Harper Collins, Scholastic and more.
 Whitney is a sought after panelist and conference speaker, participating at events all over the country.
 In the last year, she has spoken at The Great American Pitchfest, the Greater Los Angeles Writers Conference, The Writer’s Digest Novel Writing Conference, The Genre LA Conference, and has paneled at events such as AWP’s 50th Anniversary Conference in Washington D.C, the Downtown Los Angeles Film Festival and was selected as a guest of honor for an International Screenwriting Association event this past summer.
 You can find her at several more events in 2017.
 Whitney has a passion for storytelling and loves encouraging writers to fulfill their dreams.
 You can find her across all social media platforms at @wdavisliterary.
 To contact Whitney, use the Contact link above.